agda/agda/doc/user-manual/language/let-and-where.lagda.rst

 .. code-block:: agda

-  let f : A₁ → … → Aₙ → A
+  let f₁ : A₁₁ → … → A₁ₙ → A₁
-      f x₁ … xₙ = e
+      f₁ x₁ … xₙ = e₁
+      …
+      fₘ : Aₘ₁ → … → Aₘₖ → Aₘ
+      fₘ x₁ … xₖ = eₘ
   in  e’

-After type-checking,
+where previous definitions are in scope in later definitions.
+The type signatures can be left out if Agda can infer them.
-the meaning of this is simply the substitution ``e’[f := λ x₁ … xₙ → e]``.
+After type-checking, the meaning of this is simply the substitution ``e’[f₁ := λ x₁ … xₙ → e; …; fₘ := λ x₁ … xₖ → eₘ]``.
 Since Agda substitutes away let-bindings, they do not show up in terms Agda prints, nor in the goal display in interactive mode.

 where-blocks
 ============